 If the point of an image is to show what something looks like, the alt text should be a visual description of that thing, focusing on the important details.
 If the image is a photo of a boat you’re trying to sell, you should focus on the boat rather than the landscape in the background.
 However, if you used the same image as an example of your landscape photography, describing the background, the light, and the overall composition would make sense.

 People have come up with more formal categories of images and rules for writing alt texts for each.
 These can be useful, but ultimately these are editorial decisions you need to make using your own judgement.

-I think it’s helpful to remind yourself that writing alt text is writing.
+I think it’s helpful to remind yourself that writing alt text is still writing.
+It’s not fundamentally different from any other writing you do on your website.
 This means you can use everything you know about your audience, structure, tone, editing and so on, and be as nuanced and expressive as you are in other contexts.
-If you think of it as a literary endeavour rather than a technical chore, writing alt text becomes much more fun and you’ll likely produce better results.
+If you think of it as a literary endeavour rather than a technical chore, writing alt text can be fun and you’ll likely produce better results.

-This being said, there are some basic style tips that are generally accepted:
+This being said, some basic style tips are generally accepted:

 - Aim for a length of 15–20 words or less.

 - Don’t repeat information that’s already present in the image caption or elsewhere on the page.

 - If the image contains important text, transcribe it in full.

 - Don’t use all-caps for emphasis — some screen readers will read each letter separately, which would be frustrating.

 - Don’t say it’s an image — screen readers will add that information themselves.